vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Breakouts/breakouts.md

                 - Starts the job to create on-demand mp4 files
                 - The viewing session will end for all audience
     - Health
-        - Helps to monitor the stream health.
+        - Helps to monitor stream health.
-        - If dropped frames is non-zero then there is a lag
+        - If dropped frames are non-zero then there is a lag
         - If FPS is between 0 to 30 then stream health is considered good
     - Show Stream Events
         - Used to get IVS or MediaLive channel events.